michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0091.md

 - n: a wicked or evil person; someone who does evil deliberately
 - n: the principal bad character in a film or work of fiction
 ### Family
-villain: villainess, villainous, villains+;villainess: villainesses;villainous: villainously, villainousness
+- villain: villainess, villainous, villains+
+- villainess: villainesses
+- villainous: villainously, villainousness
 ### Examples
 - But what looked like a potentially game-winning subsequent drive for Washington ended on Cousins’s second interception, with Rodgers-Cromartie playing the villain again.
 - He’s a very unctuous, oily, truly horrific villain who the audience will enjoy despising.